October 5, 2017

 - Lightweight and easy to install along the site’s narrow perimeter

 - Smaller footings and flexibility in pier locations

 - High enough to protect third floor neighbours

-Nimble AIL Sound Walls navigate tight site perimeter
+Nimble AIL Sound Walls navigate tight site and muffle mechanical equipment noise

 Every inch counts on a tight urban jobsite like this.
 Large walls can often require a large footprint for the structural columns.
 Not so, with the lightweight PVC construction of AIL Sound Walls.
 Lighter walls mean smaller structural columns or piers.
 We were able to work closely with the CrossLinx engineering team to determine their placements so they would not interfere with the main components of the station.
 Creative solutions and our ability to field-cut panel lengths helped minimize any impact on the wall design.